gtianyi/boundedSuboptimalSearch/README.md

-# Bounded Cost Heuristic Search
+# Bounded Suboptimal Heuristic Search

 ## Welcome to bounded cost heuristic search project!
-The purpose of the project is to implement several state-of-the-art BCS algorithms and run benchmark with classical search domains such as Sliding Tiles, Pancakes.
+The purpose of the project is to implement several state-of-the-art BSS algorithms and run benchmark with classical search domains such as Sliding Tiles, Pancakes.

 ## Prerequisites
 We use `clang` ecosystem to compile and develop the codebase.
 You can install necessary components by running